 - Teachers plan and deliver effective instruction and create an environment that facilitates learning for their students.

-- Teachers demonstrate leadership.
+- Teachers demonstrate professionalism through ethical conduct, reflection and leadership.

 - GPA: Secondary students must have and maintain a 2.75 (on a 4.00 scale) cumulative GPA, 2.75 at CU Boulder, 2.75 in their subject area (secondary teacher fields) and 2.75 in education.
 K-12 Music Education students must have and maintain a 3.00 overall and in their subject area.

 - Prior Degrees: Students applying to Post-Baccalaureate programs must have a bachelor's degree from an accredited institution.